The metaphor of Indra's Jeweled Net is attributed to an ancient Buddhist named Tu-Shun (557-640 B.C.E.) who asks us to envision a vast net that:

 "In the Heaven of Indra, there is said to be a network of pearls, so arranged that if you look at one you see all the others reflected in it.
 In the same way each object in the world is not merely itself but involves every other object and in fact IS everything else.
 In every particle of dust, there are present Buddhas without number."

-The similarity of this image to the Hadron Bootstrap is indeed striking.
-The metaphor of Indra's net may justly be called the first bootstrap model, created by the Eastern sages some 2,500 years before the beginning of particle physics.
+The similarity of the Indra's Jeweled Net image to what has in modern science become known as the Hadron Bootstrap is indeed striking.
+The metaphor of Indra's net may justly be called the first Bootstrap model, created by the Eastern sages some 2,500 years before the beginning of particle physics.

 THE TURNING POINT, Chapter 8, Fritjof Capra (1982).